-Furthermore, Wahyudi (2012) and Fidiyani & Kamal (2012) explained that if season VIII is 26 days old, a pranatamangsa period has 365 days called a wuntu year.
-This condition is like a basit or short year in the Gregorian or Hijri calendar.
-If season VIII has 27 days, a year has 366 days and is called a wastu year, the same as a leap year or long year.
-According to Sindhunata (2011) and Gustaman (2020), this marker for the pranatamangsa season in the agricultural calendar gives confidence in successful planting as a result of farmers' income.
-This income is an overall calculation on the Farmer's Exchange Rate (FER) which is obtained based on the results of previous harvests.
-Experience influencing activities in the calculation of expected yields.
+Furthermore, Wahyudi (2012) and Fidiyani and Kamal (2012) elucidated that if season VIII is 26 days old, a pranatamangsa period has 365 days, called a cycle year.
+This condition is like a Basit or short year in the Gregorian or Hijri calendar.
+If season VIII has 27 days, a year has 366 days and is called a resolve year, the same as a leap year or long year.
+According to Sindhunata (2011) and Gustaman (2020), this marker for the pranatamangsa season in the agricultural calendar gives confidence in successful planting due to farmers' income.
+This income is an overall calculation of the Farmer's Exchange Rate (FER), which is obtained based on the results of previous harvests.
+In addition, experience influences activities in the calculation of expected yields.
 This process is a way that farmers do in determining the risks and yields as income.
-This relationship shows that the calculation of cost revenue is at the exchange rate, meaning that the yield is determined from the calculation of all costs that have been incurred in the hope that pests and harvest failures can be avoided by following pranatamangsa.
-Beliefs that are based on the process carried out in producing the planting process until the harvest is successful.
+This relationship demonstrates that the calculation of cost revenue is at the exchange rate, indicating that the yield is determined from calculating all costs incurred in the hope that pests and harvest failures can be avoided by following pranatamangsa.
+Beliefs are based on the process carried out in producing the planting process until the harvest is successful.

-This belief makes the calculation of the cost-revenue exchange rate a unity in generating income.
-Pranatamangsa in calculating the cost-revenue exchange rate is in line with the farmers' calculation efforts based on pre-harvest (pre) and post-harvest (post) targets.
-The pre-harvest target is the highest yield, as the first stage (physical) target.
-The second target is the economic target (final) regarding the maximum possible income or profit per unit area of land cultivated (Barokah et.al, 2014; Mihalciuc, 2017; Andreev, 2019; Kumar et.al, 2020; Anwar & Firmansyah, 2020; Badu et.al (2021).
+This belief calculates the cost-revenue exchange rate as a unity in generating income.
+In calculating the cost-revenue exchange rate, Pranatamangsa is consistent with the farmers' calculation efforts based on pre-harvest and post-harvest targets.
+The pre-harvest target is the highest yield, as is the first stage (physical) target.
+The second target is the economic target (final) regarding the maximum possible income or profit per unit area of land cultivated (Barokah et al., 2014; Mihalciuc, 2017; Andreev, 2019; Kumar et al., 2020; Anwar & Firmansyah, 2020; Badu et al., 2021).
 Why is that?
-Because the highest yields do not necessarily provide high incomes or profits, the optimum action in an effort to provide the highest yields, that is not necessarily the optimum action in an effort to provide the most income or profits, is also not necessarily the action that produces the highest yields.
-The formulation and purpose of this study is how the physical optimum of agricultural accounting in the pranatamangsa period in determining the costs that are regulated as guarantees for farmers' income at the cost-revenue exchange rate.
+Because the highest yields do not necessarily provide high incomes or profits, the optimum action to provide the most income or profits, is also not necessarily the action that produces the highest yields.

+Therefore, the formulation and purpose of this study are to determine how the physical optimum of agricultural accounting in the pranatamangsa period determines the costs regulated as guarantees for farmers' income at the cost-revenue exchange rate.
 Income with the pranatamangsa approach provides proper management in farming activities.
-Activities as stated by Izzah et.al (2018), Gustaman (2020), Mulyani et.al (2020), and Suarsa et.al (2021) as the period of farmer income are taken into account.
-Calculations are based on the process of planting to harvesting, meaning income as a harvest exchange rate.
-This value must be greater than the total effort to produce the product represented by the accumulated cost of all components of the operation.
-So, according to Suwardjono (2016) that every time costs occur at each operational level, a number of income has been formed proportionally, namely costs that occur during routine activities.
-In other words, once the costs are processed (following the physical flow of activities) income has started to be generated.
+Activities, as stated by Izzah et al. (2018), Gustaman (2020), Mulyani et al. (2020), and Suarsa et al. (2021), as the period of farmer income is taken into account.
+Calculations are based on planting to harvesting, indicating income as a harvest exchange rate.
+This value must be greater than the total effort to produce the product represented by the accumulated cost of all operation components.
+Thus, according to Suwardjono (2016), every time costs occur at each operational level, a number of income has been formed proportionally, i.e., costs that occur during routine activities.
+In other words, once the costs are processed (following the physical flow of activities), income has started to be generated.